1.Definitions and Interpretation of this Agreement

 6. Intellectual Property Rights

-6.1 The Interpreting shall not be recorded unless stipulated in the Cover Sheet.
+6.1 The Interpreting shall not be recorded unless stipulated in the GPS Confirmation Sheet.

 6.2 In the absence of a specific written contract to the contrary and to the extent that it is possible in law, Intellectual Property Rights in any Recordings or part thereof will remain the property of the Client.